What Are Terpenes and Why Do Terpenes Matter?

 The terpenes entourage effect means that cannabinoids, terpenes, and other cannabis compounds work together to enhance the plant’s effects.
 Instead of acting alone, they interact to influence how cannabis impacts the body and mind.

 While THC and CBD are the most well-known cannabinoids, cannabis also contains over 100 others, like CBN and CBG, along with 200+ unique terpenes.
 Together, they can provide benefits such as pain relief, anxiety reduction, and anti-inflammatory effects.
-This is why full-spectrum cannabis products may offer a more balanced experience than isolated cannabinoids.
+This is why full-spectrum cannabis products may offer a more balanced experience than isolated cannabinoids, especially when exploring different types of cannabis concentrates that preserve terpene profiles.

 What Do Terpenes Do?